Taste the famous Central Otago Pinot Noir

 Lace-up your walking shoes and explore the many day walks just a short trip from your accommodation.
 Queenstown Hill, The Gardens, the Tiki Trail, and Moke Lake are all excellent half-day adventures and can be accessed from downtown.

 If you’re feeling like a bit more of an adventure, drive out past Glenorchy and hike to the Routeburn Flats or Falls Huts and back (4-6 hours return).
-It’s a good idea to check in at the Department of Conservation (DOC) office at 50 Stanley Street to make sure there are no weather or track warnings before you go.
+It’s a good idea to check the Department of Conservation (DOC) website to make sure there are no weather or track warnings before you go.
 Or embark on a guided multi-day hike for an extended long weekend and immerse yourself in pristine wilderness.

 Home to the latest and greatest adventures, you can't visit Queenstown without partaking in some form of adrenaline activity.
-From iconic Queenstown bungy jumping and canyon swinging to whitewater rafting and thrills on a jet boat or four wheel drive, we've got it all.
-If you’re not into heart pumping thrills, there are plenty of softer adventures and indoor thrills to give you a milder adrenaline buzz.
+From iconic Queenstown bungy jumping and canyon swinging to skydiving and thrills on a jet boat or four-wheel drive, we've got it all.
+If you’re not into heart-pumping thrills, there are plenty of softer adventures and indoor thrills to give you a milder adrenaline buzz.

 Pick up some treats from the local markets